 You can signal another vehicle with your headlights by lightly pulling the multifunction lever toward you.
-This will cause the headlights to turn on at high beam and remain on until the lever is released.
+This will turn on the high beam headlights until the lever is released.

-NOTE: If the multifunction lever is held in the Flash-To-Pass position for more than 15 seconds, the high beams will shut off.
-If this occurs, wait 30 seconds before activating the Flash-To-Pass function again.
+NOTE: If the multifunction lever is held in the flash-to-pass position for more than 15 seconds, the high beams will shut off.
+If this occurs, wait 30 seconds for the next flash-to-pass operation.